 Data Privacy Principles

-The Privacy Principles in this Policy are based on the Safe Harbor Program’s principles.
+The Privacy Principles in this Policy are as follows:

-Chiltern may obtain Personal Information from Data Subjects for the purposes identified above.
-At the time Chiltern collects Personal Information from You, it will inform You of the purposes for which it collects and uses such information and how to contact Chiltern with any inquiries or complaints.
+Chiltern may obtain Personal Information from Data Subjects through the purposes identified above.
+At the time Chiltern collects Personal Information from You, it will inform You of the purposes for which it collects and uses such information and how to contact Chiltern with any enquiries or complaints.
 Chiltern will not disclose Personal Information to third parties except as described in the consent provided to You.

 TRANSFER TO THIRD PARTIES

 When transferring Personal Information to third parties, Chiltern applies the Notice and Choice Principles.
-Before transferring Personal Information to a third party that is acting as an Agent, Chiltern will seek agreements obligating the third party to safeguard the Personal Information consistent with this Policy and applicable laws (the EU Data Protection Directive, Safe Harbor certification in the US by the third party, or by being subject to another European Commission adequacy finding).
+Before transferring Personal Information to a third party that is acting as an Agent, Chiltern will seek agreements obligating the third party to safeguard the Personal Information consistent with this Policy and applicable laws (including the EU Data Protection Directive or by being subject to another European Commission adequacy finding).
 Alternatively, Chiltern may enter into a written agreement with the third party requiring that the third party provide at least the same level of privacy protection as required by the relevant principles of this Policy.
 Where Chiltern has knowledge that an Agent is using or disclosing Personal Information contrary to this Policy, Chiltern will take reasonable steps to prevent or stop the use or disclosure.

-Chiltern will take reasonable precautions to protect your Personal Information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
+Chiltern will take reasonable precautions to protect your Personal Information from loss, misuse and unauthorised access, disclosure, alteration and destruction.

 Chiltern will provide You with reasonable access to your Personal Information that it holds and will undertake reasonable steps to permit You to correct, amend or delete Personal Information, which is shown to be inaccurate or incomplete.